 By custom, the Rice faculty, either through its representatives or directly, has the authority to establish new degree programs, to establish or modify graduation requirements, and to approve candidates for Rice degrees.
 Items on these and other topics that come before the Faculty Senate may originate in standing committees, in ad hoc committees, in the administration, or in the Faculty Senate itself.
 In addition, any faculty member has the right to address the Faculty Senate on a matter on the Faculty Senate's agenda, and a petition endorsed by twenty-five faculty members will place an item on the agenda for discussion.

 By adopting a Faculty Senate, the Rice faculty did not eliminate all meetings of the voting faculty assembled in plenary session.
-The speaker of the Faculty Senate invites the president to make a "State of the University" address to the faculty each year.
-The speaker furthermore convenes plenary meetings of the entire faculty the day before commencement and prior to mid-year graduation to receive reports from the president, the Examinations and Standings Committee, and the registrar, and to approve candidates for graduation.
-In addition, a petition signed by fifty voting members of the faculty requires the speaker to convene a special meeting of the faculty to discuss a specific matter.
+The Speaker of the Faculty Senate invites the president to make a "State of the University" address to the faculty each year.
+The Speaker furthermore convenes plenary meetings of the entire faculty before commencement and prior to each graduation to receive reports from the Dean of Undergraduates, the Dean of Graduate and Postdoctoral Studies, and the Registrar, and to approve candidates for graduation.
+In addition, a petition signed by fifty voting members of the faculty requires the Speaker to convene a plenary meeting of the faculty to discuss a specific matter.
 If those assembled at such a meeting pass a motion, then that motion will be submitted to the entire faculty for a vote by ballot.
-The decision of the entire voting faculty takes precedence over the decision of the Senate, ensuring that the basic principle of self-governance of and by the entire faculty community remains in place.
+The decision of the entire voting faculty takes precedence over the decision of the Faculty Senate, ensuring that the basic principle of self-governance of and by the entire faculty community remains in place.

-Each year, the Faculty Senate elects a speaker, who acts as its chief spokesperson and as a spokesperson for the faculty, as well as a deputy speaker, who assists the speaker and serves in the speaker's place in the event of the speaker's absence.
-In addition to the speaker and deputy speaker, an additional six to eight senators are elected to the Executive Committee, which sets the agendas for the Senate meetings.
-The speaker chairs Senate meetings, Executive Committee meetings, and plenary meetings of the faculty.
+Each year, the Faculty Senate elects a Speaker, who acts as its chief spokesperson and as a spokesperson for the faculty, as well as a Deputy Speaker, who assists the Speaker and serves in the Speaker's place in the event of the Speaker's absence.
+In addition to the Speaker and Deputy Speaker, an additional six to eight senators are elected to the Executive Committee, which sets the agendas for the Faculty Senate meetings.
+The Speaker chairs Faculty Senate meetings, Executive Committee meetings, and plenary meetings of the faculty.
 Both the agenda and minutes of Faculty Senate meetings are made available at the Faculty Senate website.
 The Faculty Senate also maintains a series of working groups on matters of relevance to the faculty.
-One Senator acts, in addition, as Convener of Appeal, Grievance, and Hearing panels.
-The majority of the members of any one of these panels must be members of the elected Senate.
+One senator acts, in addition, as Convener of Appeals and Grievances.
+At least one of the members of any one of these Appeals and Grievances panels must be a member of the Faculty Senate.

-For many faculty members, the most frequent opportunity to participate with colleagues in other departments and schools in university-wide affairs is through membership on one of the university standing committees.
+University service is expected of many faculty, and is one of the three main areas expected of all tenured/tenure track faculty as described below.
+For many faculty members, the most frequent opportunity to participate with colleagues in other departments and schools in university-wide affairs is through service on one of the university standing committees.
 Faculty members are appointed by the president on recommendation from the Faculty Senate.
 The Faculty Senate seeks nominations for assignments to particular committees from deans and department chairs.
 It also polls faculty members directly with respect to their preferred committee assignment.
 Some committees also include undergraduates, graduate students, and alumni, who are nominated by the associations that represent those groups.
 While all committees perform a consultative and advisory role, most also have specific ongoing tasks.
 Not including the Faculty Senate, the university standing committees are:

-In addition, the president appoints members to several other important committees without Senate recommendation.
-The Office of Sponsored Projects and Research Compliance, for example, recommends faculty for the Biosafety Committee, the Institutional Animal Care and Use Committee, and the Institutional Review Board, while the associate provost chairs and recommends appointments to the Diversity and Inclusion Council (formerly Diversity, Minority Affairs, and GLBT.)
+In addition, the president appoints members to several other important committees without Faculty Senate recommendation.
+The Office of Sponsored Projects and Research Compliance, for example, recommends faculty for the Biosafety Committee, the Institutional Animal Care and Use Committee, and the Institutional Review Board.

 The Residential College System at Rice dates back to the original vision of President Edgar Odell Lovett.
 The colleges, modeled loosely on the colleges of Oxford and Cambridge, would stimulate intellectual life by bringing students and faculty together outside the classroom and would promote democratic self-government among the students.
-President Lovett's dream of a college system was realized in 1957, and that system has flourished over the subsequent five decades, providing Rice with one of its most unique and rewarding attributes.
-There are eleven colleges: Baker, Brown, Duncan, Hanzsen, Jones, Lovett, Martel, McMurtry, Sid Richardson, Wiess, and Will Rice.
-Each college has between 225 and 325 resident undergraduates and roughly 70 nonresident undergraduate members.
-Each new student is randomly assigned to a college prior to matriculation and remains a member of that college for his/her full four years.
-This makes each college a representative cross-section of the student body to promote academic and intellectual diversity.
-Each also has its own residence and dining halls, self-government, and distinctive academic, social, athletic, and cultural programs.
+President Lovett's dream of a college system was realized in 1957, and that system has flourished over the subsequent six decades, providing Rice with one of its most unique and rewarding attributes.
+Currently there are eleven colleges: Baker, Brown, Duncan, Hanzsen, Jones, Lovett, Martel, McMurtry, Sid Richardson, Wiess, and Will Rice.
+In order to support the expanding size of the undergraduate population, two additional residential colleges are scheduled to open in Fall of 2026.
+Each college has between 225 and 325 resident undergraduates and between 75-100 nonresident undergraduate members.
+Each new student is randomly assigned to a college prior to matriculation and remains a member of that college throughout their enrollment at Rice.
+This means that each college is a representative cross-section of the student body, promoting academic and intellectual diversity.
+Each college also has its own residence and dining halls, self-government, and distinctive academic, social, athletic, and cultural programs.

 As President Lovett intended, members of the faculty play a vital and active role in the college system.
-At least one member of the faculty and his/her spouse or partner serve as masters of each college, residing with their family in the master's house adjacent to the college.
-The college masters work with students and other faculty members to sustain the college government, advise individual students, and support the intellectual, social, and cultural life of the college.
-In addition to the master, there are usually two resident associates, many of whom are faculty.
-Each college has twenty or more nonresident faculty associates, who work closely with freshman advising groups, provide formal academic counseling for freshmen and sophomores, eat meals frequently in the college, and take part in a variety of college events, from intellectual and cultural programs to theatrical and musical performances or even intramural athletics.
+At least one member of the faculty and their spouse or partner serve as magister of each college, residing with their family in the magister's house adjacent to the college.
+The college magisters work with students and other faculty members to sustain the college government, advise individual students, and support the intellectual, social, and cultural life of the college.
+In addition to the magister, there are two or three resident associate positions in each college, many occupied by faculty.
+Each college also has twenty or more nonresident faculty associates, who work closely with freshman advising groups, provide formal academic counseling for freshmen and sophomores, eat meals frequently in the college, and take part in a variety of college events, from intellectual and cultural programs to theatrical and musical performances or even intramural athletics.
 Many faculty members find their association with the colleges one of the most satisfying aspects of their job, as a way to meet and interact with students and faculty members outside their academic fields.
 The university values and rewards faculty service to the colleges.
-Faculty associates are recruited by the colleges and appointed by the college masters.
+Faculty associates are recruited by the colleges and are appointed by the college magisters.
 Anyone interested in becoming a faculty associate of a college may contact the Office of the Dean of Undergraduates.